helgatheviking/KIA-Subtitle/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The KIA Subtitle plugin allows you to easily add a subtitle to your posts.
+The KIA Subtitle plugin allows you to add a subtitle to your posts.

 == Description ==

-KIA subtitle allows you to easily add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
+KIA subtitle allows you to add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
 By using `the_subtitle()` or `get_the_subtitle()`.

 It adds a simple input field right under the title field of posts, pages and any custom post type.
 It also add a subtitle column to the edit screen as well as to the quick edit.